pvandervelde/cratebot_viz/README.md

 ## Usage

-When launching the cratebot nodes manually it is recommended to use the [launch/view_robot.launch.py](launch/view_robot.launch.py) file as follows
+When launching the tblaze nodes manually it is recommended to use the [launch/view_robot.launch.py](launch/view_robot.launch.py) file as follows

-    ros2 launch cratebot_viz view_robot.launch.py use_sim_time:=false use_fake_hardware:=true description:=true
+    ros2 launch tblaze_viz view_robot.launch.py use_sim_time:=false use_fake_hardware:=true description:=true

 This will launch all the required nodes to display the robot in RViz.